What are Functional Medicine and Integrative Medicine?

 Do you accept insurance?

 Yes.
-I am preferred with Blue Cross/Blue Shield and Aetna.
+We are preferred with Blue Cross/Blue Shield and Aetna, and in-network with Cigna and United Healthcare.
 We bill primary and secondary insurance.
-I do not take Medicaid, TriCare or Medicare.
+We do not take Medicaid, TriCare or Medicare.
 Patients with UMR insurance are billed in full at the time of service and can submit directly to their carrier.
-I do not take workman’s compensation.
+We do not take workman’s compensation.
 It is your responsibility to understand your plan and what is allowable, including co-pays and deductibles.
 Patient balances will preclude you from making future appointments.

 What if I have Medicare?

-I am not a Medicare provider.
-I can still see you, but the visit is charged to you directly.
-I offer 15% off these visits, paid at time of service.
+We are not a Medicare provider.
+We can still see you, but the visit is charged to you directly.

 How do I get refills?

 All prescriptions need monitoring for therapeutic effectiveness and potential side effects.
 This is part of treatment.
 If you don’t have refills, you most likely need your follow-up appointment.
 This is purposeful to prompt you to review our treatment goals.
 Please make an appointment before you run out.
 Refills require time, evaluation and management, so please respect the process.
-I will review my notes and deny scripts because of lack of follow up.
-I will not refill medications if you have not been seen in the past year.
+We will review our notes and deny scripts because of lack of follow up.
+We will not refill medications if you have not been seen in the past year.

 What happens if I no-show?

 No-showing is a missed opportunity for other patients who want to be seen.
 Patients who no-show will be assessed a $50 fee.
 Our system gives you reminders via text, email, and phone.
 You’re encouraged to sign up for them.

 Do you do paps?
 Physicals?
 Sports & school physicals?